LeGrand-Lab/BulkAnalysis_plusNetwork/exam_INTER_conditions/static/readmedocs/recap_explain.md

 |   D7_sCs | 1000 | 0.202909455037087 | 0.0284891378559077  |

-These cutoffs are the only possible to keep 1000 genes in input, as fgsea padj results improve with input size.
+These cutoffs are the only possible to keep 1000 genes in input, as fgsea padj results improved with input size in our dataset.
 Moreover, genes showing weak effects (or null) constitute a spectrum that does not deformate results, because strong effects will dominate and produce bigger NES.
 The smallest FDR (padj) values obtained across GSEA results are :

 ```